Oil Painting for Beginners - Everything You Need to Know to Get Started

 I’ve listed the pigment codes next to the colors because manufacturers won’t always use the same pigments for paints with the same name.
 This is important because not all pigments have the same permanence or lightfastness.

 Pigments to avoid include Alizarin Crimson (PR83) and Zinc White (PW4).
 PR83 has inferior lightfastness and will start fading within a decade or two while some research suggests PW4 is prone to delamination and cracking over time.
-Alternatives for these could be Cadmium Red Deep (PR108) or Winsor Red Deep (PR149) and Titanium White (PW6), respectively.
+Further information on Zinc White's issues can be found here.
+Many artists also avoid natural Burnt Umber (PBr7) due to its highly absorbent clay content, which can create dry matte patches known as "sinking in."

 Learn about terms such as lightfastness and permanence here.